doc4d/docs/docs/WritePro/user-legacy/storing-4d-write-pro-documents-in-4d-object-fields.md

 :::

 **Note:** Custom attributes cannot be handled by the [WP SET ATTRIBUTES](../commands/wp-set-attributes), [WP GET ATTRIBUTES](../commands/wp-get-attributes), and [WP RESET ATTRIBUTES](../commands/wp-reset-attributes) commands (they only support 4D Write Pro internal attributes).

+## Opening and exporting documents

+In 4D applications, 4D Write Pro documents are created, imported, and exported by means of specific commands found in the **4D Write Pro** theme ([WP EXPORT DOCUMENT](../commands/wp-export-document), [WP EXPORT VARIABLE](../commands/wp-export-variable), [WP Import document](../commands/wp-import-document), [WP New](../commands/wp-new)).

+You can also [associate a 4D Write Pro area with an Object field](../user-legacy/defining-a-4d-write-pro-area.md#storing-4d-write-pro-documents-in-4d-object-fields) of the database.
+This way, each 4D Write Pro document is automatically saved with the record and stored in the database's data.